KRI dr. Soeharso: Design and description

 As built, Tanjung Dalpele was constructed as a landing platform dock (LPD).
 The vessel had a standard displacement of 7300 LT and 11400 LT at full load.
 The Miramar Ship Index has the as built standard displacement as 10000 t.
 The ship measures 122 m long overall with a beam of 22 m and a draught of 4.9 m.
 The vessel is powered by a combined diesel and diesel (CODAD) system comprising two Burmeister & Wain (B&W) 8L28/32A diesel engines turning two shafts creating 5250 hp.
 The vessel has a maximum speed of 15 kn and a range of 8600 nmi at 12 kn.

 The vessel is equipped with a well deck and is capable of accommodating two LCU-23M landing craft and two landing craft for vehicles and personnel (LCVPs).
 As an LPD, Tanjung Dalpele had a lift capacity of 13 tanks and 507 troops.
 The vessel is equipped with hospital facilities (five operating rooms and six polyclinics) and is utilised as a hospital ship by the Indonesian Navy.
 As a hospital ship the vessel is capable of accepting up to 2,000 patients and has a crew of 126 with 51 medical specialists.

 As built, the ship was armed with one 57 mm gun and twin-mounted 40 mm guns.
 The ship has a hangar and helicopter deck at the stern and is capable of operating two Super Puma helicopters.

 Construction and career

 The contract for the US$35 million ship was signed with Daewoo International in September 2003.
 The vessel was built by Daesun Shipbuilding at their shipyard in Pusan, South Korea, with the keel being laid in 2002.
-Named Tanjung Dalpele, the ship was launched on 17 May 2003 and entered service with the Indonesian Navy in September of that year.
+Named Tanjung Dalpele with pennant number 972, the ship was launched on 17 May 2003 and entered service with the Indonesian Navy in September of that year.
 In February 2007, Tanjung Dalpele carried the families of the victims of Adam Air Flight KI-574 to the site of the crash for a memorial service.

 On 1 August 2007 the ship was changed to a hospital ship, and was renamed KRI dr. Soeharso with the pennant number 990.
 (Note: Parameswaran says the status was changed in 2008.)
 In 2016, dr. Soeharso performed its first overseas mission, deploying to Timor-Leste on a medical care mission.